 I wonder if that is a flaw with many YA novels that it doesn’t allow for the development of adult characters or their wisdom (or utter foolishness).
 I guess it's a matter of balance.
 What made President Snow the way he was in Hunger Games?
 Was there time to explore that?
 Probably not.
 One always has to be remember whose story you are telling and in that case it was Katniss Everdeen's story.

-I was reflecting on this issue as I have just finished a new YA novel.
+I was reflecting on character as I was writing Girl with Cat (Blue).
 Did I give enough time to the few adults in the story?
 The trouble is, just like in Ammaniti’s stories, there would be so many digressions to explore each adult's backstory I am not sure a young reader would tolerate the excess of detail.
-Something to debate in the creative writing class I teach this coming term I think.
+But nevertheless the adult must be there for a reason whether to obstruct or impart wisdom.
+Something to debate in the next creative writing class I think.

 author of J&K 4Ever and other stories